menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Graham is generally considered to be a blue-collar town.
-89.29% of the Graham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Graham is a blue-collar town, with 89.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Graham is a town of production and manufacturing workers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Graham who work in farm management occupations (21.43%), sales jobs (10.71%), and office and administrative support (0.00%).

 Setting & Lifestyle